Organization & Administration

 Since 1961, the principal legislative powers of the University have been delegated by the Council to the University Senate.
 The Senate may exercise all the legislative powers of the Council except for such limitations as the Council may wish at some later date to impose.
 The Senate, therefore, has broad jurisdiction over all matters involving general University policy.
 It determines what questions are within its scope of responsibility, exercises legislative functions concerning them, and makes such rules and regulations as it may deem advisable to promote the educational interests of the University.
-Among other matters, the Senate, acting for the Council and the faculty, has legislative power over admission requirements, degree requirements, curricula changes, examination and class schedules, and general regulations pertaining to student affairs.
+The Senate acts for the Council, faculty, students, and staff.
+Among other matters, the Senate has legislative power over admission requirements, degree requirements, curricula changes, examination and class schedules, and general regulations pertaining to student affairs.

-3. Student Members: The number of student members shall be 14 voting members of the University Senate.
-The selection, length and beginning of the term for student members will be determined by the Student Senate.
+- Student Members: The number of student members shall be 14 voting members of the University Senate.
+The selection of student members, and their length and beginning of term, shall be determined by the Student Senate.